sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 This is how Heftia manages both first-order and higher-order effects.
 As mentioned earlier, there is a restriction that when dealing with delimited continuations, higher-order effects must be fully interpreted and removed from the list.

-In my view, this restriction reflects a fundamental mathematical structure that emerges when extending algebraic effects to higher-order effects.
-I believe this might represent the theoretical limit of such an extension.
-One reason I believe this is that, in fact, this restriction can be interpreted as a mechanism to preserve the soundness of the semantics.
+In my view, this restriction inherently emerges from the mathematical structure when algebraic effects are extended to higher-order effects, and I currently believe that it might represent the theoretical limit of such an extension at this point in time.
+The reason I think so is that this restriction can be interpreted as a mechanism for protecting the soundness of the semantics.

 Consider the following program, which uses a higher-order effect, `onException`, to safely release resources during an error, along with a first-order effect `throw`: